What the Book of Mormon: Another Testament of Jesus Christ Brings to the Spiritual Table Part One

 ...and then some more words.

 I know I could have actually looked up the lyrics; but, seriously...
 You have heard the words I bet!
-I put the video of it to the right if you MUST hear the song.
+I put the video of it above if you MUST hear the song.
 I don't blame you for that.